 7. Never divulge your personal or financial info or provide payment to someone you don’t know.
 Most fake jobs for healthcare professionals are ultimately trying to get access to your personal info like social security number of bank account number.
 Remember, legitimate recruitment sources like CareerStaff will never ask for such info on the phone or via email.

 Questions or Concerns?
 We’re Here To Help

 2020 has been a difficult year, particularly for healthcare workers.
-From general job uncertainty to crazy hours to burnout and compassion fatigue, the challenges facing workers have rarely been more urgent.
-And so we urge you to take it upon yourself to double-check any job prospects you may hear about to make sure they’re valid.
+From general job uncertainty to burnout and compassion fatigue, the challenges facing healthcare workers have rarely been more urgent.
+Therefore, we urge you to take it upon yourself to double-check any job prospects you may hear about to make sure it is valid.